fchikwekwe/FaithsPetEmporium/README.md

 # Pete's Pet Emporium!

-This is the BEW 2.1 course repo where we explored the following concepts.
+This is the BEW 2.1 course repo where we explored the following concepts:

 ## What Did We Do?